shenxiaolong-code/processInternalExplorer/README.md

   current network example only provides E9 hook  -- it is not enough for complete hook.
 - PEFileExplorer
   Help to parse/verify PE file header format.
+### According information printer is also provided.
+  to simply usage.

 # Excel
 - provide microsoft Excel access by C++ with high performance.